mmilardic/nodejs-rimac-intern-task/README.md

 - Using Typescript and best available library/dependency options

 ## Additional information
-- Email has to be accessed at https://api.github.com/users/{username}/events/public since the basic https://api.github.com/users/{username} endpoint never contains a value for email.
+- Email has to be accessed at https://api.github.com/users/{username}/events/public since the basic https://api.github.com/users/{username} endpoint does not contain a value for email.
 - When user is not found for the given username, null will be displayed for each field.
 - When mostSearched is called and returns empty array, it means that no user has been searched/found previously.
 - mostPopular mutation always returns true
 - For any other questions - please contact me at mxm8813@g.rit.edu